daspo-mi-leidenuniv/.github/profile/README.md

 ## 📜 Historic Repositories

-These repositories are linked to past publications and are maintained in the original personal profiles to preserve historical citations:
+These repositories are linked to past research projects and were created before this page.
+They are associated with previous publications and remain in the original personal profiles.

 | Repository | Description | Reference |
 |------------|-------------|-----------|